alephium/www/src/content/blog/2022-08-08_---Welcome-to-Alephium--ALPH--c8b3133d9828/index.md

 description: 'Here’s all the information you need to get started with Alephium !
 And if that’s not enough, check our website or come talk to us on…'
 ---

-Here’s all the information you need to get started with Alephium !
-And if that’s not enough, check our website or come talk to us on…

----

 ### 🚀 Welcome to Alephium (ALPH)

 <figure id="0208" class="graf graf--figure graf-after--h3">